SOBotics/SOBotics.github.io/_posts/2018-07-13-replacing-openid.md

+---
+layout: post
-# Stack Exchange will remove OpenID - What can we do?
+title: "Stack Exchange will remove OpenID - What can we do?"
+date: 2018-07-13
+comments: true
+---

 As you might have heard, [Stack Exchange will remove OpenID on July 25](https://meta.stackexchange.com/q/307647/347985).
 Since our bots depend on OpenID in order to login to chat, we had to reverse engineer the new login.